mtricht/remedio/README.md

 ## TODO

 - [ ] Github actions
+- [ ] Support multiple users
+- [ ] Use a different authentication mechanism
 - [ ] Multiple times a day / every other day / weekly